Twisted-Juggler/Cabinet/README.md

 This program, dubbed 'Cabinet', takes two path inputs, one for the folder you want sorted, one for the folder you want it sorted to.
-Once you give location for it, you can begin sorting.
+Once you give a location for it, you can begin sorting.

 That's it.
 It's that easy.